 Historically, it’s been difficult (if not impossible) to trace the root cause of worksite errors, especially when several subcontractors participate in a project at different stages.
 Lots of different firms and a lack of documented evidence creates a significant source of conflict—and without evidence to prove who was at fault, these conflicts often end up in court.

-Drone survey data provides clear, accurate, and easy-to-understand documentation of every stage in the project.
+Drone survey data provides clear, accurate, unbiased, and easy-to-understand documentation of every stage in the project.
 This allows both contractors and clients to review projects and pinpoint the source of an error or concern.
 Many times, this information can prevent further legal action, enabling parties to settle the worksite dispute out of court (saving a lot of money in the process, too!).